In this section you will find:

 Note that MBM-N thresholds vary by territory and community size.
 As such, we use the thresholds for the territory’s largest city, Whitehorse, in the analysis below.

-Note also that although we use the Low Income Measure (LIM) and the Low Income Cut-Off (LICO) for adequacy comparisons in the provinces, they do not appropriately reflect life in the North.
-Thus, as in past reports, we do not use those measures to provide adequacy comparisons for households in the territories.
+Note also that although we use the Low Income Measure (LIM) and the Low Income Cut-Off (LICO) for adequacy comparisons in the provinces, they do not appropriately reflect life in the North and, as such, such Statistics Canada does not produce LIM or LICO thresholds for the territories.
+Thus, as in past reports, we do not provide adequacy comparisons for households in the territories using these measures.

 As well, note that none of the poverty measures currently in use in Canada accounts for the higher cost of living faced by people with disabilities and that these additional costs are not reflected in our analysis.